lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 - [ ] Refactor main.cpp into multiple smaller files!
 (Optimize header sizes too?)
 - [ ] In dz_csgo_world_v2: Check if chainlink fence MDL file paths are invalid.
 They start with "models//csgoworld/<...>".
 Double "/" are probably tolerated by CSGO but not DZSim.
 Normalization needed?
 - [ ] Add hotkeys for frequent UI actions (e.g. toggling overlay mode, visualization mode, connecting to csgo, show displacement edges)
+- [ ] Automate Git submodule installation (With a script?
+With CMake?)

 ## KNOWN ISSUES, PRIORITIZED: